Seventh-tier Alvechurch to play Cheltenham

 Solihull Moors v Hartlepool United

-Kidderminster or AFC Fylde v Gillingham
+Kidderminster Harriers or AFC Fylde v Gillingham

-Peterborough v Salford City
+Peterborough United v Salford City

 Sutton United v Farnborough